twisted/pydoctor/README.rst

   be reported when an annotation name is ambiguous (can be resolved to different names depending on the scope context) with option ``-v``.
 * Use stricter verifications before marking an attribute as constant.
-* Do not trigger warnings when pydoctor cannot make sens of a potential constant attribute (pydoctor is not a static checker).
+* Do not trigger warnings when pydoctor cannot make sense of a potential constant attribute (pydoctor is not a static checker).

 pydoctor 23.4.1